ErinHumphreys/data_analysis/covid_report/README.md

 ## An analysis of COVID-19 media reports.

 Building on the analysis and visualisation project, a data analysis report has been created on the Coronavirus 2020.
-This priject will focus on the respone by various media agencies in South Africa.
+This project focused on the response by various media agencies in South Africa.

 Elements that were considered in this report include: topics covered, sentiment in geeral, sentiment of topics, frequency of posts.